 “Additionally, pets with any chronic disease such as diabetes, kidney disease, liver disease, or pancreatitis, should not receive any human foods without first discussing with your pet’s veterinarian.
 And this should be discussed on a case-by-case basis.”

 When it comes to a pet’s Thanksgiving Day menu, Dr. Bullen says there are a few things to consider like calories associated with human foods.
 According to Dr. Bullen, small volumes of foods can be deceptive, as mass does not always equate to calorie content.
 Take for instance, peanut butter and mashed potatoes.
 While one tablespoon of delicious nutty goodness contains approximately 95 calories, one tablespoon of mashed potatoes contains approximately 17 calories—big difference.

-Here are expert tips to help keep pets safe this Thanksgiving:
+Expert tips to keep pets safe this Thanksgiving